-You’re not going to want to wait until Taco Tuesday to make these easy-to-make Three Layer Tacos with Kale Slaw from The High Protein Vegan Cookbook by Ginny Kay McMeans.
+You’re not going to want to wait until Taco Tuesday to cook this easy-to-make Three Layer Tacos with Kale Slaw recipe from The High Protein Vegan Cookbook by Ginny Kay McMeans.
 They’re loaded with beans, marinated tofu, and spicy kale slaw.

 In her new book The High Protein Vegan Cookbook, Ginny Kay McMeans not only explains a where vegans get their protein, she also explains how to build muscle, how to lose weight, and what the best foods to eat to achieve a strong, healthy body.
 Ginny dispels protein myths, and clarifies how much of it we actually need – which isn’t as much as most people think!
 She gives the lowdown on tofu, tempeh, and seitan, too.
 She’s also included a handy chart with common foods and how much protein a serving size contains.